We can’t promise a cure, but our priority is your dog’s comfort.

 CBD is processed by the liver using a specific enzyme pathway called Cytochrome P450.
 This is the exact same pathway used to metabolize many common drugs and steroids, including meloxicam, gabapentin, and prednisone.

-If you give CBD and a chemo drug at the exact same moment, they end up “competing” for the liver’s attention.
-This can slow down the metabolism of other drugs, potentially keeping them in your dog’s system longer than intended.
+If you give CBD and a chemo drug at the same time, they compete for the liver’s attention.
+This can slow down how other drugs are processed, so they may stay in your dog’s system longer than planned.

 → To be safe, most veterinary experts recommend spacing your CBD dose at least 2 hours apart from other medications.
 This gives the liver time to process each substance separately.